 Arthritis, or inflammation of a joint, may cause pain, swelling and stiffness in the foot and ankle.
 This can make any activity, even walking, very difficult.
 Cortisone injections can be used very effectively to treat arthritis or joint pain in the foot or ankle.
 Amniotic injections are effective for joint pain as well.
 In the case of joint pain, the proper diagnosis is of utmost importance as there are many joints in the foot and ankle area.
 Proper examination and imaging are necessary to diagnose and treat effectively.

 Tendonitis, or inflammation of the tendon, may occur in the foot or ankle as well.
 This painful overuse injury or chronic condition may be treated by cortisone injections in certain limited cases in which the tendon is not weakened and the inflammation is present in the lining of the tendon, such as stenosing tenosynovitis.
 Cortisone can cause weakening of tendons however and therefore must be used very cautiously for injury to the tendons of the foot and ankle.
 It the tendon is degenerated or partially torn, Amniotic Fluid Injections are utilized, which also reduces pain and inflammation but stimulates healing of the diseased tendon.
 Stem Cell injections and PRP may also be of benefit.

-Collagen Filler Injections for Foot Pain
+Scupltra Injections for Foot Pain

 If you have had an injury or pain in your foot ankle or lower leg, call Certified Foot and Ankle Specialists to schedule an appointment in any of our convenient locations.
 The excellent physicians and staff will accurately diagnose you with the most up to date technology so that the latest, most advanced treatments may be properly begun as soon as possible.
 We will get you back on your feet in no time.